By law, a birth must be registered within 6 weeks (42 days). Registration has to be in person at the register office.

 You do not have bring your baby with you when you arrive for your appointment – but it is nice to see them!

 If the parents were married at the time of the birth, only 1 parent is required to attend.

 If the parents were not married to each other at the time of birth, both parents will need to attend so both parents' details can be recorded.

 Single mothers attending on their own can still register the birth but the father's details will not be recorded.

-There is no charge to register a child's birth, and a short certificate is issued free of charge.
-You may wish to purchase a full copy birth certificate at the time of registration.
+There is no charge to register a child's birth.
+You may wish to purchase a certificate at the time of registration.